Advisory

 Background

-I have spent much of my career evaluating the work of others – research proposals, researchers, laboratories, and private-sector R&D. This is the same skillset that due diligence requires: reading technical claims critically, gauging feasibility, and forming an independent judgement.
+I have spent a fair proportion of my career evaluating the work of others – research proposals, researchers, laboratories, some private-sector R&D. This is the same skillset that due diligence requires: reading technical claims critically, gauging feasibility, and forming an independent judgement.
 Concrete credentials are listed on the home page.

 How an Engagement Works